 Zuckerman produced and directed Exposure: environmental links to breast cancer, a documentary hosted by singer/actor Olivia Newton-John; a Canada - New Zealand co-production Punch Me in the Stomach, starring Deb Filler; the Gemini nominated dramatic anthology TV series; The Atwood Stories based on the short stories of renowned Canadian author Margaret Atwood and two new short films for Bravo television, Urban Creatures, a dance film set in the urban forest and Ladies and Gentlemen: Biddie Schitzerman.

 Francine Zuckerman and her company Z films inc. more recent projects include: a feature doc set in Poland, We Are Here (Jestesmy Tu), which documents the revival of Jewish life in Poland seen through the eyes for five subjects and their families; a short film Mr. Bernstein, about a remarkable encounter with renown composer Leonard Bernstein (on iTunes and Amazon) and most recently now in distribution After Munich (sales agent Go2Films) a feature doc about the aftermath of the Munich Olympic massacre of eleven Israeli athletes in 1972 and how four women’s lives are changed forever.

-Z FILMS INC.'s projects in development include: a tv series based on the celebrated writer Margaret Atwood’s novel The Edible Woman and two docs: Silent House a co pro between Canada and The Netherlands (Windmill Films) set in Iran and The Viennese Letter a co pro between Canada and Austria set in Vienna.
+Z FILMS INC.'s projects in development include: a tv series based on the celebrated writer Margaret Atwood’s novel The Edible Woman and two docs: Alma Rosé a co pro between Canada /Austria and A Place Called Home, a Canada/ New Zealand co-pro.